Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Conclusion

 \section{Conclusion}

-Previous studies showed that the bug dependency graph (BDG) is a reliable source for decision-makers in defect prioritization and triage tasks~\cite{Shirin2020, jahanshahi2021dabt, Bhattacharya2012-2}.
-In this work, we design a Wayback Machine that regenerates past events related to bug reports in ITSs while considering the BDG.
+In this work, we design a Wayback Machine that regenerates past events related to bug reports in ITSs while considering the BDG, which is considered to be a reliable information source for bug prioritization and triage tasks~\cite{Shirin2020, jahanshahi2021dabt, Bhattacharya2012-2}.
 A detailed implementation of the Wayback Machine requires tackling three challenges.
 First, it needs to consider different elements of the ITS, such as users, bugs, developers, and the BDG.
 Second, it should be designed in a modular format to facilitate adopting any prioritization and triage algorithm.
 Accordingly, it can be utilized by other researchers to have a complete performance report of their prioritization and triage approaches.
-Most importantly, the simulator (i.e., the Wayback Machine) should comprehensively reproduce past prioritization/triage decisions and provide insight into their impacts on different system components.
+Most importantly, the past-event regenerator (i.e., the Wayback Machine) should comprehensively reproduce past prioritization/triage decisions and provide insight into their impacts on different system components.

 Our work on open-source data indicates the importance of using a history regenerator that is able to implement proposed bug prioritization and triage algorithms, considering the whole ecosystem rather than applying them in a vacuum.
 We first explore the history of the events and the evolutionary characteristics of the bugs, e.g., severity, priority, depth, and degree.
 We compare the features of the resolved bugs with those remaining open during the same period.
 Our observations reveal the importance of bug dependency in projects with well-reported blocking effects.
 Moreover, we find that priority and severity, although subjective, are still significant factors in the triage process.